saikrishnayadav764/microservice/README.md

 ## Introduction

-This microservice project aims to provide a robust solution for managing assignments in an educational setting.
+This microservice project aims to provide a reliable solution for managing assignments in an educational setting.
 It offers functionalities for creating, updating, and grading assignments, along with user authentication and authorization features.

 ## Features